hasindu2008/squigulator/docs/dna.md

 **This document is not yet complete.
 The experiments were conducted using commit [2b9f3e886eea16](https://github.com/hasindu2008/squigulator/commit/2b9f3e886eea1601d9f0b2021bcd303ad48005a8).
 As this tool is under activate development, the results may change in future versions.**

 For comparing *squigulator* against real data, reads mapping to the chr22 from a NA12878 dataset sequenced on a PromethION sequencer was used.
 The extracted dataset had ~135,000 reads whose mean read length was ~10,800 bases (will be referred to as *real*).
 To simulate reads using *squigulator*, first, a heterozygous NA12878 heterozygous chr22 reference was created by applying NA12878 GIAB variants to chr22 in hg38 reference genome.
-Then, *squigulator* was executed to generate 135,000 reads at mean read length of 10,800 (will be referred to as *sim*).
+Then, *squigulator* was executed to generate 135,000 reads at mean read length of 10,800 (will be referred to as *simulated*).
 See [Methods](#Methods) for more information.

-Both *real* and *sim* above were basecalled using the high accuracy model.
+Both *real* and *simulated* above were basecalled using the high accuracy model.
 The read length histogram for the basecalled data is given below.
 Two distributions are not identical, but close enough.

 ![squigulator read length histogram](img/read_len_hist.svg)